naelolaiz/fpga_tutorial/src/3-testbench/README.md

 entity toplevel_timer_tb is
 end;
 ```
- * we use signals to check states from the simulator environment
+ * we use signals to check states from the simulator environment.
+In the architecture, we declare:
 ```
-architecture tb of toplevel_timer_tb is
- --[...]
  -- signals for inputs
   signal sClock50Mhz         : std_logic := '0';
   signal sButtonTimerEnabled : std_logic := '1';
  -- signals for outputs
   signal sOutLed             : std_logic ;
 ```
- * in this example we use an extra boolean signal to stop the simulation
+ * in this example we also use an extra boolean signal to stop the simulation
 ```
   signal sSimulationDone : boolean := false;
 ```